softwareplace/springboot/README.md

 ## Submodule configuration

-> By working with modular project, the example above will work for a submodule project.
+> By working with modular projects, the example above will work for a submodule as well.
 If the submodule requires a
 > `Spring Boot` dependency, on `build.gradle.kts` add `submoduleConfig()`.
 By running this method, `bootJar`
-> and `bootRun` tasks will be disabled and some no used open api generated files will be ignored.
+> and `bootRun` tasks
+> will be disabled and some unused open API generated files will be ignored.

 - For more example, see some [implementation example](example)